vrnvu/go-sql/README.md

 - Security
     - What assumptions about tool security usages can we make?
     - Do we need to protect the TigerData instance from possible exploits in our CLI?
-    - No: We no need for particular attention
+    - No: We do not need for particular attention

 ## Design (TODO)